 Perhaps today's trail will follow the river as it courses through the rocky landscape, creating occasional water holes where the animals gather to drink and bathe.
 Pause awhile to watch quietly as a hippo's ears pop up from the surface of the water or a pair of white rhinos arrive for their own private mud bath.

-After a good couple of hours' walking, head back to the main lodge for a scrumptious breakfast followed by some time to chill, read, sketch or swim in the most beautiful of settings.
+After a few of hours' walking, head back to the main lodge for a scrumptious breakfast followed by some time to chill, read, sketch or swim in the most beautiful of settings.

 Late in the afternoon, hop in the jeep, binoculars to hand, and drive out onto the Big Five Marataba Reserve for a less strenuous but no less exciting safari experience.
 On any one game drive you could be privileged to watch a host of your personal favourites, from leopards to lions, buffalos to elephants.
 Toast a dramatic sunset with a refreshing beverage before heading back to the lodge for a sumptuous, candlelit supper.

-With the thrill of anticipation for what you might spot on this morning's hike, set off on the mountain trail, a little longer and more demanding than some but worth every step for the awe-inspiring, bird's eye views and a chance to see herds of elephants and other species simply going about their business.
+With the thrill of anticipation for what you might spot on this morning's drive, set off early to have the best chance of seeing herds of elephants and other species simply going about their morning business.

-By the time the sun is fully up, you'll be back around the pool, appetite satiated, reflecting on your morning's achievements and looking forward to the next chapter of your African love story.
+By the time the sun is fully up, you'll be back around the pool, appetite satiated, reflecting on your morning's sightings and looking forward to the next chapter of your African love story.